-Investing in rental property can be a great way to diversify your portfolio and earn passive income.
+Investing in rental property can be a great way to diversify your portfolio and earn passive rental income.
 That being said, it’s not a simple process.
 It has many elements which you’ll have to get right to be successful.

 Not sure what’s required to get into the rental business?
 No worries!
 In today’s article, we’ll walk you through the step-by-step process of how to rent out your Reno home.

 1. Understand the Required Skillset